ivaylo-angelov/devops-hometask/README.md

 - The s3 bucket policy in account B is created manually.
 - Most of the terraform resources are created for this specific use-case, but a lot of them can benefit from using modules.
 - At the moment, there is no terraform plan review or approval step.
+- API Gateway's resource policy is made open by design to allow for easy testing of this solution.
+A much fine-grained policy should be used in a real environment.